The following sections provide additional details on the client-to-site VPN server parameter settings.

-Select the Ras Login permission required checkbox if Remote Access login is required.
-As soon as Ras Login permission required is activated, only a MSAD user with this option can connect.
+Select the Ras Login permission required check box if Remote Access login is required.
+As soon as Ras Login permission required is activated, only an MSAD user with this option can connect.
 Users in other authentication databases, for example, LDAP, do not have this option as default and will not be able to connect.
 As a workaround, the user can be assigned a Boolean attribute with the name msNPAllowDialin in the directory.
 The VPN server itself does not distinguish between directories when querying.

 |Server||(Optional) Select the server certificate used by the VPN server to authenticate to the VPN client, or use the default server certificate configured in the VPN settings.|